 Conclusion: The Future is Decentralized

-Source Reference: For an in-depth analysis of rural digital infrastructure and the evolution of price realization, refer to the Kurukshetra Magazine, April 2026 Edition, titled “Digital Pathways for Rural India.”
+Source Reference: For an in-depth analysis of ONDC’s impact on rural entrepreneurship and digital commerce, refer to the Kurukshetra Magazine, April 2026 Edition.
+Kurukshetra is a Government of India publication by the Ministry of Rural Development.

 Frequently Asked Questions (FAQ)